wandyezj/Random/writings/thoughts/api_design.md

 ## Paper Structure

 An Application Programming Interface (API) is ultimately a way to access functionality.
 One consideration of accessing functionality is ease of use: being able to quickly discover, understand, and apply the provided functionality.
-This paper will examine how to design an API with ease of use in mind.
+This paper will examine considerations for designing an API with ease of use in mind.

 This paper will look at ease of use in four API aspects: